YuriiKosiy/YuriiKosiy/README.md

-# Hi there! 👋

-My name is Yurii Kosyi, though some know me as Marko 😃.

-I have over 15 years of various experience as a System Administrator, web developer, and leader of small development teams for websites and technical support for business clients.
-I have an education in energy management and the development of power supply systems for industrial and municipal facilities, but I am more passionate about the IT field.

-For the past 10 years, I have been working at [SEOSmart](https://seosmart.ua) as the head of the technical department.
-I joined the company as an SEO administrator, and with my technical background, we started offering clients comprehensive support.
-This includes not only solutions for promoting their websites and businesses, but also full technical support for the infrastructure where these websites and applications are hosted.

-I manage the technical infrastructure of the company to ensure the operation of all client websites and the availability of their services, such as service websites, online stores, and CRM systems.

-## My Skills:

-- **System Administration**:
-  - Linux for Web, VPS, VDS
-  - Backup services
-  - Cloud (Hetzner, DigitalOcean, etc.)
-- **Web Development**:
-  - Frontend, Backend (PHP, HTML, CSS)
-- **Web Application Traffic and Metrics Analysis**:
-  - Google Analytics, Ahrefs, Similarweb, Semrush, Serpstat
-- **Development and Implementation of B2B SaaS Services**
-- **Team Management**
-- **Technical Support and Consulting**

-## Soft Skills:

-- **Leadership**: Managing teams, developing and implementing strategies, motivating and developing staff.
-- **Communication**: Effective communication with clients, team, and management, presentation skills.
-- **Problem-Solving and Analysis**: Quick and effective resolution of technical and organizational issues.
-- **Coordination and Organization**: Planning and organizing work processes, implementing new solutions.
-- **Flexibility and Adaptability**: Ability to quickly adapt to new conditions and market demands.
-- **Stress Resistance**: Ability to work under pressure and in a fast-paced environment.

-## Work Experience:
+# 🧑 Yurii Kosyi — DevOps Engineer | AI Enthusiast

+I'm Yurii Kosyi, though some know me as Marko 😃.
+I have over 15 years of experience in IT, covering system administration, web development, and leading small technical teams.
+I've specialized in building and maintaining reliable, scalable, and secure DevOps infrastructure.
+Additionally, I am an AI enthusiast who actively integrates AI technologies into my workflows to optimize and enhance processes.

+For the past decade, I've been working at SEOSmart as the head of the technical department, where I've led a team responsible for ensuring the smooth operation of various infrastructure components, including websites, applications, and internal tools.

+## 🛠️ Core Competencies

+### 🚀 DevOps Engineering
+- **Kubernetes**: Design, deploy, and manage containerized applications, ensuring scalability and high availability.
+- **Terraform**: Infrastructure as Code (IaC) for automated cloud infrastructure provisioning and management.
+- **Google Cloud Platform (GCP)**: Experience in architecting and maintaining scalable cloud solutions.
+- **Flux & ArgoCD (GitOps)**: Automating Kubernetes deployments with GitOps practices.
+- **CI/CD Pipelines**: Extensive work on designing and maintaining CI/CD pipelines using GitHub Actions.
+- **Containers**: Proficient in Docker, managing container lifecycles and orchestration.

+### 🔧 Programming & Scripting
+- **Golang**: Development of automation scripts and microservices.
+- **Python**: Scripting and automation to streamline processes.
+- **PHP**: Full-stack web development, particularly for backend solutions.
+- **Bash**: Expertise in shell scripting for automation and system management tasks.

+### ⚡ Observability & Monitoring
+- **Grafana**: Custom dashboards for real-time monitoring and visualization.
+- **Prometheus**: Metric collection and alerting mechanisms for system health.
+- **OpenTelemetry**: Distributed tracing and performance monitoring.

+### AI Integration & Enthusiasm
+- **AI Enthusiast**: Passionate about integrating AI technologies to optimize enterprise processes.
+- **OpenAI API**: Leveraging OpenAI's capabilities to develop intelligent automation solutions.
+- **Olama**: Experimenting with and implementing Olama-based AI models to enhance decision-making processes.
+- **OpenWebUI**: Utilizing OpenWebUI tools for AI-based interface customizations.
+- **Meta LLaMA3.1**: Working with Meta's LLaMA 3.1 model for advanced AI applications and integrations.

+### Additional Skills
+- **System Administration**: Expertise in managing Linux-based systems for web hosting, VPS, and VDS environments, Network.
+- **Backup Solutions**: Planning and maintaining robust backup strategies.
+- **Cloud Platforms**: Experienced with Hetzner, DigitalOcean, and GCP cloud solutions.
+- **Web Development**: Strong background in frontend and backend development with PHP, HTML, and CSS.
+- **Team Management**: Proven ability to lead, strategize, and motivate teams towards successful project completion.

+## 🔍 Professional Experience

 ### SEOSmart (2014 - Present)
-- Development and maintenance of the company's technical infrastructure
-- Linux server administration (VPS, VDS)
-- Client and team support
-- SEO site promotion (management)
-- Website development
-- Team management

-### UA-WEB (2013-2014)
-- SEO Specialist - Team Lead
-- SEO site promotion
-- Development of promotion strategies
-- Client support
-- Infrastructure management

-### Aweb (2013)
-- SEO Specialist
-- Technical site analysis
-- Writing technical specifications for fixing site issues
-- Link building

-### NOVUS (2011-2013)
-- SAP Basis Administrator
-- Linux system administration (IBM)
-- Support for server infrastructure (IBM)
-- Oracle DB Administrator
-- Support SAP Team

-### Leda Company (2010-2011)
-- SAP Basis Administrator
-- Support SAP Team
-- Create Documentation on the project

-### Chornomorska Perlyna JSC (2008-2010)
-- System Administrator
-- System administration of the enterprise's technical infrastructure
-- Network administration
-- User support
-- Server maintenance (Linux, Windows)

-### Odeskyi Korovai JSC (2006-2008)
-- System Administrator
-- Network support
-- Server maintenance at enterprises
-- Technical support for accounting and dispatch points
-- Maintenance of access terminals and printing devices
-- System administration (Linux, Windows)
-- User support
-- Ensuring uninterrupted infrastructure operation 24/7

-## Education:

-- **Odesa National Polytechnic University** (2001-2006)
-  - Bachelor’s Degree in Electrical Engineering with a focus on Power Supply for Industrial and Municipal Facilities

-- **FastLane** (2011)
-  - Course on IBM AIX Administration and Oracle DB

-## Hobbies:
+**Head of Technical Department**
+- Led the technical department, managing infrastructure that hosts various client services, including websites, e-commerce platforms, and SaaS solutions.
+- Built and maintained cloud infrastructure using Kubernetes, Terraform, Flux, and ArgoCD.
+- Streamlined software delivery processes by setting up CI/CD pipelines with GitHub Actions.
+- Developed monitoring and alerting solutions using Grafana, Prometheus, and OpenTelemetry to maintain operational efficiency.
+- Integrated AI-based solutions using technologies like OpenAI API, Olama, and Meta LLaMA3.1 to optimize and automate processes.

+### Previous Roles
+- **UA-WEB (2013-2014) — SEO Specialist - Team Lead**
+- **Aweb (2013) — SEO Specialist**
+- **NOVUS / Leda Company (2011-2013) — SAP Basis Administrator**
+- **Chornomorska Perlyna JSC (2008-2010) — System Administrator**
+- **Odeskyi Korovai JSC (2006-2008) — System Administrator**

+#### ⚙️ Technologies & Responsibilities
+- **System Administration:** Linux, Windows, Network and Server maintenance.
+- **Database Management:** Oracle DB, SAP Infrastructure support.
+- **SEO & Web Tech:** Technical SEO, Web Development (PHP, HTML, CSS).

+## 📝 Education

+### Odesa National Polytechnic University (2001-2006)
+**Bachelor’s Degree in Electrical Engineering,**
+specialization in Power Supply for Industrial and Municipal Facilities

+### FastLane (2011)
+Course on IBM AIX Administration and Oracle DB

+## 📦 Additional Education

+- **GlobalLogic DEVOPS101 (2024)**
+  Completed course on foundational DevOps practices

+- **DevOps та Kubernetes. Практичний інтенсив+ by Prometheus (2024)**
+  Intensive practical course focusing on DevOps methodologies and Kubernetes management

+## 🌐 Soft Skills

+- **Leadership:** I have team management skills with a focus on cultivating a supportive and productive environment.
+- **Communication:** Effectively convey complex concepts to both technical and non-technical stakeholders.
+- **Problem-Solving:** Rapid identification and resolution of technical challenges.
+- **Organization:** Proficient in planning and executing large-scale technical projects.
+- **Flexibility:** Easily adapt to evolving technologies and methodologies.
+- **Stress Management:** Ability to maintain performance under pressure in fast-paced environments.

+---
+## ✈️ Hobbies:

 I love traveling, spending time with family, and have an interest in aviation (general).